joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

   - :doc:`P-site mapping </examples/p_site>` example, in which a mapping rule for :term:`ribosome profiling` data is derived and applied

-  - Module documentation for :mod:`yeti.genomics.genome_array`, which provides more details on |BAMGenomeArrays|, |GenomeArrays|, and mapping functions
+  - Module documentation for :mod:`plastid.genomics.genome_array`, which provides more details on |BAMGenomeArrays|, |GenomeArrays|, and mapping functions